What is Acupuncture?

 An acupuncture needle is a sterile, non-toxic, hair-thin solid needle.
 The FDA demands that they be bought and used only by qualified practitioners of acupuncture, and that they be single-use only.
 We use Seirin brand needles in our practice.

-Does it Hurt?
+Does it hurt?

 Acupuncture rarely hurts.
 The needles are very small and inserted only a small ways into the body.
 If pain is felt, it is usually described as a throbbing or aching sensation around the needle that lasts briefly.
 This is an indication that the Qi is being affected and the acupuncture needle is hard at work at that point.
 Most often, however, patients experience a momentary pinch as the needle is inserted and the rest of the treatment is relaxing enough that some patients are able to fall asleep.
+Serious pain is never considered a normal side effect of acupuncture.
+It could be a sign that an acupuncture needle is inserted too close to a nerve bundle, the practitioner is incompetent, or the patient is highly sensitive.
+Always let your practitioner know if you are experiencing pain.
+Other acceptable side effects include minor bruising and bleeding, but they are uncommon effects.
+Like with pain, serious bruising and bleeding is very rare and should be reported.
+We always want to make sure your treatments are safe and comfortable.
+Proper education and professional standards are key to making acupuncture safe and effective; for more information on Elizabeth and William’s degrees and training, click here.

+Acupuncture is a very complicated style of healthcare that has evolved over more than 2000 years.
+It has its roots in many regions in Asia and Europe, and each locale had slight variations in technique and theory.
+Elizabeth and William predominantly practice based on the traditional Chinese and Japanese styles of acupuncture, and within these theories is the concept of meridian channels.
 Since acupuncture is based on the theory of Qi moving throughout the body, it follows that this energy flows along certain pathways.
 These pathways are called meridians, and they sometimes correspond to the nervous and circulatory systems and sometimes diverge from those pathways.
 Either way, acupuncture points are often located on those meridian channels and when an acupuncture needle is inserted it can strengthen, slow, and reroute the energy to flow properly along these meridian channels.
+Other acupuncture points exist, sometimes outside the meridian systems, and these points can be located through palpation and are called ah shi (“ah, yes!”) points because they are often tense or sore when palpated.